jobovy/galpy/doc/source/installation.rst

 ------------

 galpy requires the ``numpy``, ``scipy``, and ``matplotlib`` packages;
 these must be installed or the code will not be able to be imported.
+The installation methods described below will all automatically install these required dependencies.

 Optional dependencies are: